chaaf3/CS555-C-Project/README.md

 To populate the databases.

 Now, when you navigate to http://localhost:3000, sign in as vanna@stevens.edu, Password1- as a contractor in order to view your projects.
+You can also sign in as abreslin@stevens.edu with ILoveCoding0^, or as chaaf@stevens.edu with Password123! for populated users.
+Feel free to create your own!

 Run